 There are several types of dredges used in the sediment removal process:

 - Plain-Suction: A plain-suction dredge is the most common type of sediment removal equipment.
 Unlike other dredge versions, it doesn’t contain a tool for penetrating or cutting into the bottom of the water body — it relies on suction to remove loose debris.

 - Cutter-Suction: This type of dredge contains a cutting tool that loosens material from the bottom and transports it to the mouth of the suction apparatus.
 The use of a cutter-suction dredge may be necessary for removing debris from hard surfaces that would prevent efficient suction via standard methods.

 - Auger-Suction: An auger-suction dredge essentially bores holes into the bed to loosen and suck up the debris.
 The rotating auger can burrow deeply into the surface.
 This type of dredge works well for sludge removal applications at wastewater treatment plants and other areas requiring heavy-duty sediment removal.

 - Jet-Lift: This technologically advanced sediment removal equipment works by injecting a high-volume stream of water to pull in nearby water, silt and debris.

 GeoForm International offers high-quality sediment removal equipment that can handle your most challenging dredging applications.
+Our dredges, the Dino6 dredge, and the Dino8 dredge are used around the world for sediment removal processes.
 Contact us for more information today.